 Make sure to only provide tax return preparation to your clients if you have tax expertise.
 It is not at all difficult to learn how to fill out tax forms, but there is much more to know to adequately advise your clients.
 If you ever decide to prepare tax returns, be sure to get a professional liability insurance.

-Earn the relevant certificates
+Earn the relevant certificates for bookkeeping businesses

 The best way to gain credibility with potential clients is to prove that you have the relevant knowledge to run your bookkeeping business.